emmajam/library/README.md

 ### Emjams Library

-- Solutions to (mostly) hackerrank challenges.
+- My solutions to (mostly hackerrank) challenges
-- Also personal collection of solutions!
-- Collection of datastructures and algoirthms - by myself + others (credit is given to other authors)
+- Collection of datastructures and algorithms - by myself + others (credit is given to other authors)

 ### FAQ